The Bricklayer: Plot

 Patricio decrypts the phone, and they learn that Radek's next target is Alekos Melas, a critic of U.S. intelligence.
 Steve suddenly receives a call from Radek and tells him that the agency blew his cover because he couldn't complete one of their assignments: to assassinate a Greek politician, so he's blackmailing them for revenge.
 Radek kills Alekos and escapes from the team.
 Steve visits Tye, who reveals that she knew of Radek before Steve came to her.
 He and Kate find Patricio dead after Radek tortured him.
 Sten and his henchmen arrive to kill Steve and Kate after being ordered by Radek, but they use a bomb strapped to Patricio's dead body as a booby-trap, killing Sten and the rest of the henchmen.

 Steve and Kate return to the U.S. to meet O'Malley, who tells him that Radek threatened to leak the agency's covert activities worldwide unless they paid him $100 million.
 O'Malley removes Steve from the mission after the difficulties he has caused with local police and sends Kate to deliver the ransom, but Steve takes over Kate's place and delivers the money to Radek in a computer in a basement.
 When the transfer was complete, Radek makes a video call to Steve, knowing he would be the one to deliver the money.
-He blames Steve for failing to protect his family despite faking his death before and plans to assassinate the Greek prime minister, Kostas, putting the blame on the agency before rigging a bomb.
+He blames Steve for failing to protect his family despite faking his death before and plans to assassinate the Greek prime minister Kostas Leontaris, putting the blame on the agency before rigging a bomb.
 Steve escapes the blast, and he and Kate pursue Radek to public speaking of Kostas.
 Steve uses a sledgehammer to knock the platform, causing Radek to miss.
 Steve apologizes to Radek, who provokes Steve into killing him.

 After being hospitalized, O’Malley comes to cover for Steve, and Radek's manifestos are recovered before the authorities can see them, but the money is never recovered.
 Steve deduces that Tye was the real culprit who had been helping Radek leak the agency's activities and stole the ransom money.
 Tye's men arrive to kill Steve, but he manages to kill all of them with a bomb.
 Tye attempts to kill Steve, but Kate arrives and shoots Tye, causing her to crash and kill her.
 Afterward, Kate resigns from the agency, and Steve returns to his bricklayer job.